Wilderness First Responder Re-Certification

 General Course Information

 You must possess a current (unexpired) WFR certification of at least 70 hours to re-certify through a WFR Re-certification course.
 It is your responsibility to make sure that your certification meets this standard.
-If you are unsure, please contact WMI before enrolling in a course.
+If you are unsure, please contact SOLO before enrolling in a course.
 You must be 16 years old to attend this course.

 - The course is offered on the Homewood Campus of the Johns Hopkins University in Baltimore, MD.